yousefelassal/quote-cron/README.md

 > Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible.

 > Technology is the campfire around which we tell our stories.

+> Education is the most powerful weapon which you can use to change the world.